AristideBH/elaimant-svelte/src/routes/docs/+page.md

 The component is designed to only receive **one** child element, and doesn't accept just text node.
 Some checks are in place, and Elaimant will not start otherwise.

-Make sure your content is inside any tag !
+> Make sure your content is inside an HTML tag (div, span, button, etc) !

 ## Options